saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 ### Final Code

-Notice how many of the capabilities are grey in this example, since they aren’t yet use in the code:
+Notice how many of the capabilities are grey in this example, since they aren’t yet used in the test code:
 <img src="assets/4.05J.png" alt="Capabilities for your test" width="750"/>